Unexpected Signal Facts & Trivia

 • 3

 No legal authority.
-Even if they say "Go", if the light is red, you stop.
+Even if they say "Go", if the light is red, you MUST stop.

 Test your knowledge!